Opinion: I was an OnlyFans sex worker – are you telling me I shouldn’t use gyms?

 I was an OnlyFans sex worker – are you telling me I shouldn’t use a gym?

-When CrossFit Death or Glory were tagged in Stephanie Harrison’s post work-out pic on her private Instagram account, which was linked to her OnlyFans profile, they quickly revoked her membership
+When CrossFit Death or Glory was tagged in Stephanie Harrison’s post-workout pic on her private Instagram account, which was linked to her OnlyFans profile, they quickly revoked her membership

 In 2023, we are well versed in the post work out pic; you might pull up your sleeve to show a growing bicep, or pull down your leggings to reveal your hardening stomach.
-As long as we’ve had Instagram, people have used the platform to show off their body.
-It is a past-time that gyms often get credited for, as they are tagged in the work-out photos of their customers to show off what they’ve gone some way to help them achieve.
+As long as we’ve had Instagram, people have used the platform to show off their bodies.
+It is a pastime that gyms often get credited for, as they are tagged in the workout photos of their customers to show off what they’ve gone some way to help them achieve.

 But what happens when you’re a sex worker?

-According to some gyms, your occupation actually determines whether you should be giving their gym free promotion – or even be allowed a membership.
-When CrossFit Death or Glory were tagged in Stephanie Harrison’s post work-out pic on her private Instagram account (her account has a link to her OnlyFans profile), where she was wearing a crop top and leggings, the gym quickly revoked her membership – under the grounds that it would harm their reputation.
+According to some gyms, your occupation actually determines whether you should be giving their gym free promotion – or even be allowed membership.
+When CrossFit Death or Glory were tagged in Stephanie Harrison’s post-workout pic on her private Instagram account (her account has a link to her OnlyFans profile), where she was wearing a crop top and leggings, the gym quickly revoked her membership – under the grounds that it would harm their reputation.

 The gym owner reportedly sent Harrison a WhatsApp message which said: “What you do in your own time is completely up to you, however we as a business want absolutely no link to something like this.”

 Having been an OnlyFans content creator myself, I am sadly not surprised by this alleged discrimination.
-Despite the global popularity of OnlyFans and its universalisation of the porn industry – everyone now can make some extra money from the safety of your home – sex work is still largely discriminated against.
+Despite the global popularity of OnlyFans and its universalisation of the porn industry – everyone now can make some extra money from the safety of their home – sex work is still largely discriminated against.
 And despite many industries, including fitness, profiting off the promotion of body types that society deems sexy, some still attempt to exert control over how you use the body to promote a brand.

 Even if you have never directly made money from selling your images for someone else’s sexual gratification, many of you will – whether you’re a gym bunny or not– have posted a “thirst trap”.
 Social media is full of gym pics and holiday pics.
 We do it with the attention of showing off.
 The only difference in this case is Stephanie’s job.